pandastrike/panda-sky/README.md

 ### Publish Your API

-This will take awhile the first time around,
+This will take a while the first time around,
 (Panda Sky is doing a lot of set up for you) but after that, it's relatively quick.